mienaikoe/ziyu/Chapters/3-2-Chapter16.md

 A voice called from behind them, "Melna. glad I found you."

-The pair turned around to find Pomri, on her own saffa, holding a polished blue titanium sword to the man's neck.
+The pair turned round to find Pomri, on her own saffa, holding a titanium spear to the man's neck.
+It was anodized to a deep mauve, the color of Melna's robes, and it shimmered brightly on his chin.

 "Looks like you've made some friends," she addressed Melna.